SkafteNicki/libcpab/README.md

 The main idea behind this library is to offer a simple way to use and incorporate diffiomorphic transformations.
 The diffiomorphic transformations are based on the work of [Freifeld et al.](https://www.cs.bgu.ac.il/~orenfr/papers/freifeld_etal_PAMI_2017).
-The library supports diffiomorphic transformations in 1D, 2D and 3D.
+The library supports diffiomorphic transformations in 1D (time series), 2D (images) and 3D (volumetric images).

 This code is based on the original implementation CPAB transformations by Oren Freifeld (Github repo: [cpabDiffeo](https://github.com/freifeld/cpabDiffeo)).